GispoCoding/QGIS-visualization-workshop/README.md

 Basic knowledge on using QGIS and working with spatial data helps.

-# Workshop examples
+# Workshop
 ## Introduction to cartography trick & tips in QGIS
 What makes a beautiful map and an informative visualization?
 The answer is not straightforward and especially trying to cover both aspects on a single map can be very difficult.

-Trying to replicate the look and feel of old maps with modern tools is more difficult than one would imagine.
+At the other end of the scale with spatial visualizations are the rustic old artistic maps whereas in the other end are the polished and clean dashboards.
+Trying to replicate the look and feel of old maps with modern tools is much more difficult than the latter.

 ![An example of classic cartography.
 Source: https://timomeriluoto.kapsi.fi/Sivut/Paasivu/KARTAT/Teemakartat/Teemakartat.html](https://github.com/GispoCoding/QGIS-visualization-workshop/blob/master/images/old_map_example.PNG?raw=true)

-So a bit of *noise* in your maps can make them look very different and more personal,
+Randomness can be inserted to QGIS visualizations easily with expressions which will be covered in this workshop later.
+So a bit of *noise* in your maps can make them look very different and more personal.

 Few general tips for visualizing
 1. Don’t add unnecessary elements on your map.
 Even ditch (or at least simplify) the background map if you can.
 Don’t forget that you can change your project background color and black is  **always**  cool.